As an Amazon Associate, I earn from qualifying purchases.

-Whichever date we choose to start our sorted out new year, the important thing is to get started.
-For the reasons that:
+Whichever date we choose to start our sorted-out new year, the important thing is to get started, because:

-- To promise ourselves to live the year in the best possible way.
-At the beginning of every year, we take stock of the past year and promise to start many new activities or finish long pending ones.
-Time and again, we only have thoughts and plans in our heads.
-Once written down on paper, they can easily shape up.
+- We promise ourselves to live the year in the best possible way.
+At the beginning of every year, we take stock of the past year and promise to start many extra activities or finish long pending ones.
+Now and then, we only have thoughts and plans in our heads.
+Once written on paper, they can easily shape up.

-- To simplify life.
+- We simplify life.
 No more messy lists, scattered sticky notes, and mental clutter.
 Keeping everything in one place and having everything we need at a glance will help simplify our life.

-- To start from scratch.
+- We start from scratch.
 There’s nothing better than sitting down with a blank, new Planner, and a favorite pen.
 It’s a blank slate just waiting for us to design our routine.

-- To set bold goals.
+- We can set bold goals.
 Planning positive changes in our lives always make us feel better.
 It’s a proactive action that we control and can do something to make the things we want to happen.

-- To see our goals achieved.
+- We will see our goals achieved.
 First, we set the goal.
-Then we begin to consciously think about it, about the way to realize it, we set deadlines.
+Then we begin to consciously think about it, about the way to realize it, and we set deadlines.
 A goal is a specific task for action, and it’s better to write it down.
 The sweetest part comes at the end.